YaruZeng/FinShark/README.md

 npm start
 ```

-6) If you do the above right, you can now visit the app at http://localhost:3000.
+6) If you do the above right, you can now visit the app at the React default IP address.
 You have to log in to visit Search & Portfolio Page and Stock Detail Page.

 * Homepage